 The history of roulette began before the game we know and love.
 French mathematician and physicist Blaise Pascal created a roulette-esque wheel in the 1600s as an experiment to create a perpetual motion machine.

-However, the first detailed description of the modern game of roulette was recorded was in a Jacques Lablee novel called La Roulette, ou le Jour.
-In this book, Lablee talks in detail about the wheel and game played in Paris’s Palais Royal in 1796.
+However, the first detailed description of the modern game of roulette was recorded was in a Jacques Lablée novel called La Roulette, ou le Jour.
+In this book, Lablée talks in detail about the wheel and game played in Paris’s Palais Royal in 1796.

 The only difference was that the single zero and double zero were also coloured red and black, respectively.
 As you might imagine, this got confusing so by the 1800s, the zeros turned green.

 To distinguish themselves, several early adopters of roulette mixed things up to stand out from the crowd.
 For example, the popular casino town of Bad Homburg in Germany, the Blanc family got the bright idea to attract punters by offering a single zero roulette wheel.
+But apparently Francois Blanc got this idea from a very dark source indeed… According to legend, he bargained with the devil to uncover the secrets of the game!
+A spooky side to the history of roulette for sure…

 Meanwhile, in 19th century America, there were wheels with numbers 1-28, a single zero, a double zero and, as an added bonus, a patriotic American Eagle.
-This stacked the odds towards the casino and soon disappeared in favor of only numbered slots.
+This stacked the odds towards the casino and soon disappeared in favour of only numbered slots.

 The roulette craze spread like wildfire, despite a crack down on all forms of betting in many nations around the world.
 The German government outlawed gambling in 1860s, but the Blanc family upped sticks and moved to Monte Carlo.
 This was the last European destination where gambling remained legal, so it quickly became a hotspot for Europeans who liked to flutter.
 And who could afford to visit.
+That’s why it holds such an important place in the history of roulette.

 The Blanc’s famous single zero roulette wheel reigned supreme in this gambling mecca, spreading far and wide.
 However, the only place that remained loyal to the double zero was the United States.
 That was because the game had already taken root in the States before the further developments in Monte Carlo.

 As we move into the next century, it’s plain to see that roulette is here to stay.
-During the early 1900s, there were two casino meccas and both had huge roulette traffic.
+During the history of roulette in the early 1900s, there were two casino meccas and both had huge roulette traffic.
 Monte Carlo with its single zero wheel and then Las Vegas with its double zero.
 To this day, the dominance of the double zero game is seen in the US, South America and the Caribbean, while the rest of the world indulges in the single zero.

 From the 1970s onwards, as more and more casinos started opening around the world, more and more people started spinning the wheels for themselves.
 And then the first online casino, InterCasino, burst onto the scene in 1996, sparking a whole movement that made the game accessible to the world.

-As we said way back at the start of this history of roulette article, this game is so iconic that it’s pretty much available everywhere.
-But you don’t want to play just anywhere.
-You’ve got to choose somewhere that’s safe, fun, has a great interface and has lots of choice.
 For that reason, we love bet365.
 There are several different roulette tables to choose from, including Live Casino roulette.
 That means there’s a live croupier who takes you through the game and all the action is streamed straight to your screen.
 Not signed up to bet365 yet?
 Well then use this bet365 bonus code when you do.